 Relying purely on in-house computing resources is a perfect example of leaving an entire system open to a single point of failure.
 One natural or manmade disaster, and business comes to a grinding halt, potentially leading to a company closing its doors for good.
 A dependable cloud-hosting service comes with built-in redundancy thanks to off-site data centers and integrated disaster-recovery.

-folio1 works with industry-leading cloud providers such as AWS and Azure to provide integrations and hosting services you can depend on.We offer tailored solutions like:
+folio1 works with industry-leading cloud providers such as Microsoft Azure to provide integrations and hosting services you can depend on.We offer tailored solutions like:

 - Hosting infrastructure support